Tips to Make Your Pre-PCS Househunting Trip a Success

 Tips for a Successful Househunting Trip

-MilitaryByOwner is the first place to begin home shopping, of course, with rentals and home sales available near every base.
+MilitaryByOwner is the first place for military families to begin home shopping, of course, with rentals and home sales available near every base.
 Decide early what your priorities are and search accordingly to weed out homes that won’t work.

 Does school or commute rank highest?
 Are monthly payments under BAH most important?
 Is a fenced in yard for the pets a must?